-Google plus is now the second largest Social media site after Facebook with in excess of 359 million active users.
-Google plus is, to some extent, still the new kid on the bock compared to the other big names of Facebook, Twitter and Linkedin.
-It has certainly learnt from its competitors and to a large extent is a mashup of features from the other top players in the market.
+Google Plus is now the second-largest Social media site after Facebook with in excess of 359 million active users.
+Google Plus is, to some extent, still the new kid on the block compared to the other big names of Facebook, Twitter, and Linkedin.
+It has certainly learned from its competitors, and to a large extent is a mashup of features from the other top players in the market.

-Where Facebook is a place to be with your friends and LinkedIn is the Professional Network, Google plus is the place to meet strangers with common interests.
-It does not yet have the casual conversations and random thoughts of Twitter but seems to be a place for more crafted content.
-The variety of tools on offer can make it a confusing place for the newbe.
-From Circles, Hangouts, Communities, Events and all the new photo sharing options is it something for everyone or a jack of all trades.
+Where Facebook is a place to be with your friends, and LinkedIn is the Professional Network, Google Plus is the place to meet strangers with common interests.
+It does not yet have the casual conversations and random thoughts of Twitter, but seems to be a place for more crafted content.
+The variety of tools on offer can make it a confusing place for the newbie.
+From Circles, Hangouts, Communities, Events and all the new photo-sharing options, it is something for everyone or a jack of all trades.

-Unfortunately, right now, it still appears to be significantly out-gunned by both LinkedIn and twitter.
-Interesting as the new developments are it has quite some way to go before the recruitment community embrace it as fully as they potentially could.
+Unfortunately, right now, it still appears to be significantly out-gunned by both LinkedIn and Twitter.
+Interesting as the new developments are, it has quite some way to go before the recruitment community embraces it as fully as they potentially could.

 I recently ran a webinar to discuss how Google Plus works and how it can be effectively used by recruiters.
 The recording of the webinar is available here on my blog page www.intel-sw.com/blog/google-plus-for-recuiters

-My next free recruitment webinar is on the 4th of June and I am delighted to be joined by Greg Savage to talk about the Future of Recruitment.
+My next free recruitment webinar is on the 4th of June.
+I am delighted to be joined by Greg Savage to talk about the Future of Recruitment.
 It will be streamed live to my blog, please subscribe to my mailing list or connect with me and I will send you full details.